South Korea · duration itinerary

 - Midday~90 minJagalchi Marketshopping

-South Korea's largest seafood market, where you can find an incredible variety of fresh and dried fish, shellfish, and other marine products.
-The lively atmosphere and the opportunity to sample fresh seafood are highlights.
+Korea's largest seafood market, where you can find an astonishing variety of fresh and dried seafood.
+The lively atmosphere and the chance to pick your own seafood to be cooked on the spot make it a unique culinary experience.

 - Be prepared for the strong smell of fish.